SplatSDF: Boosting SDF-NeRF via Architecture-Level Fusion with Gaussian Splats: SplatSDF

-where $Fuse$ is a novel fusion method we detail in Sec.~\ref{sec:fusion}.
-At inference time, fusion with the 3DGS embedding is optional, and the SDF model can be queried as:

-In what follows, we discuss our main contributions in the SDF module, which consists of \emph{3DGS aggregator} and \emph{3DGS fusion}, in detail.

-\subsection{3DGS Aggregator}
+\subsection{3DGS aggregator}

-The 3DGS aggregator constructs per-Gaussian embeddings $e_{g}(G)$ by aggregating attributes of each Gaussian.
-To ensure the scale remains the same as the SDF embeddings, we share the same hash-encoder $h$ \cite{instantngp} between SDF and 3DGS.
-We build the 3DGS aggregator as an MLP $f_{agg}$.
-The per-GS embeddings $e_{g}$ and per-point SDF embeddings $e_{sdf}$ are computed as:
+The 3DGS aggregator constructs per-Gaussian embeddings $e_{g}(G)$ by combining the attributes of each Gaussian.
+The 3DGS attributes are important because they reflect shape beyond the center points, as illustrated in our results (Table \ref{fig:ablation}).
+The 3DGS aggregator aligns the feature spaces to provide an explicit notion of local geometry beyond sparse center positions.
+To ensure consistency, we share the same hash-encoder $h$ \cite{instantngp} between the SDF embedding $e_{sdf}$ and the Gaussian embedding $e_{g}$, so that they are defined as:

-where $\mu, \Sigma, c, SH$ are the center coordinate, covariance, color and spherical harmonics parameters of $G$.
-We do not aggregate the GS opacity $\alpha$ in $f_{agg}$ since it plays an important role in the following fusion step.
+where $f_{agg}$ is an MLP, and $\mu, \Sigma, c, SH$ are the center coordinate, covariance, color and spherical harmonics parameters of $G$.
+Because the 3DGS aggregator shares the same hash encoder $h$ between $e_{sdf}$ and $e_{g}$, the two embeddings remain consistent, and hence the 3DGS accelerates training but is not required at inference time.
+We do not aggregate the GS opacity $\alpha$ in $f_{agg}$ at this stage, because it plays an important role in the following fusion step.